Clean Power

 Power Without Pollution

-It has the potential to capture 865,000 tons of CO2 per year, while emitting no air pollutants and operating water neutral.
+It has the potential to capture more than 800,000 tons of CO2 per year, while emitting no air pollutants and operating water neutral.

 The Coyote Clean Power Project will be situated on a brownfield site on the southwestern portion of the Southern Ute Indian Reservation.